vovxox/scripts/ansible/ansible-install-in-ec2-RHEL.md

 ### create an user in remotehost . make sure you are creating it as root. best practice to use user other than root.

-useradd -d /home/awstgremotedb -m awstgremotedb
+useradd -d /home/wordpress -m wordpress

 ### create password for this user. a non expiry password

-passwd awstgremotedb
+passwd wordpress
+--StrongPassword123!@#
-passwd -x -1 awstgremotedb
+passwd -x -1 wordpress

 ###change user to newly created user

-su - awstgremotedb
+su - wordpress

 ### generate key in remote host